yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 See the definition of a [committee](https://docs.carpentries.org/topic_folders/governance/bylaws.html#committees) in the Bylaws.

-### Context
 This policy defines the operational processes and the lines of communication to and from a committee to ensure transparency, accountability and sustainability of the committee's activities.

 ### Committee Formation
-A committee is initiated by outlining a short proposal (described below).
+A committee is initiated by outlining a [proposal](#committee-proposal) (described below) and following the approval procedure:

-If a committee is proposed by the Executive Council, it is approved implicitly.
+- Committee proposals by the Executive Council are approved implicitly.
-If a committee is proposed or led by the Core Team, the formal approval of the Executive Council is not needed and the Executive Council should only be informed.
+- Committee proposals by the Core Team do not require a formal approval of the Executive Council and the Executive Council should only be informed.
-If a committee is proposed by a community member, this should be done by [contacting the Core Team](https://carpentries.org/team/) to endorse the proposal.
-Such a proposal can then be approved by the Core Team with the notification of the Executive Council.
-If the Core Team feels that the proposed committee needs Executive Council's approval, the Executive Director can bring it to the Executive Council's attention.
+- Committee proposals by community members need to be initially endorsed and approved by [the Core Team](https://carpentries.org/team/) and the Executive Council informed.
+If the Core Team feels that the proposal cannot be accepted immediately and needs further discussions by the Executive Council, the Executive Director can bring it to the Executive Council's attention.

 Upon approval, the committee is listed at [The Carpentries website](https://carpentries.org/committees/) with a link to its public documentation.

 #### Committee Proposal
-A committee proposal should at least include the following:
+A committee proposal should:
-- the need for the committee
+- explain the need for the committee
-- why it should be an on-going/longer-term project
+- explain why it should be an on-going/longer-term project
-- aims and objectives of the committee
+- list aims and objectives of the committee

 ### Committee Operations
 The following are operational guidelines for committees.